Biden-Ghani meeting: Afghan president makes last-ditch effort to stop Taliban gains | DW | 24.06.2021

 The US can also decide to roll back the troop withdrawal, but it is quite unlikely at this stage – even after clear indications that the Taliban could capture provincial capitals in coming months.

-"The US has been clear and consistent in its messaging that it will be out of Afghanistan by September.
-I do think the pacing of that withdrawal will likely change," Kugelman said.
+"The US has been clear and consistent in its messaging that it will be out of Afghanistan by September," Kugelman said.

 Washington, however, can still force the Taliban to agree to a power-sharing formula with different stakeholders.
 To achieve this goal, it can use its influence on countries like Pakistan.